How does taking a cash payment work?

 If you have money left in your plan when you die, it can be passed on to your loved ones – usually free from inheritance tax.

-- If you die before age 75, your retirement savings can be paid to your loved ones however they like, income tax free.
+- If you die before age 75, your pension savings can be paid to your loved ones however they like, income tax free.

-- If you die aged 75 or older, your retirement savings can be paid to your loved ones however they like, subject to tax.
+- If you die aged 75 or older, your pension savings can be paid to your loved ones however they like, subject to tax.

 How does this income option compare?